 - Eating Disorders

 - High-Risk Behaviors such as Truancy, Substance Abuse and Self-Harm

 - Complicated Grief

 - National Alliance on Mental Illness of Palm Beach County, Inc.

 - Center for Child Counseling, Inc.

 - The Florida Atlantic University Christine E. Lynn College of Nursing Community Health Center

-The Children’s Behavioral Health Collaborative is funded through a grant from Palm Beach County, Community Services Department Financially Assisted Agencies.
+The Children’s Behavioral Health Collaborative is funded through a grant from Palm Beach County, Community Services Department Financially Assisted Agencies and the Quantum Foundation.